devrealm/python_devbox_template/README.md

 code .
 ```

+Next, open a new terminal `CMD + SHIT + P` -> `Terminal: Create New Terminal` and wait for the vistual envirnoment setup to finish.

 **For any other time you want to open your project**, you simple open it at Visual Studio Code, for example:

 ```bash